WOOD (AM): Changes in ownership

 In 1946, the fledgling American Broadcasting Company (ABC) bought the King-Trendle stations, but the Federal Communications Commission (FCC) forced ABC to sell WOOD since it had been an NBC affiliate since 1935.
 After a two-year dispute between competing buyers, the station was finally sold to Harry Bitner, former general manager of the Hearst newspaper chain, in 1948.

 Since 1951, the station's mascot has been Willie Wood, a cartoon woodpecker, tying in with the station's call letters.
 Also in 1951, a subsidiary of Bitner's company acquired Channel 8 for $1.37 million.
 That station had been called WLAV-TV but switched its call sign to WOOD-TV.
 In February 1962, an FM station was also added, 105.7 WOOD-FM.
-For the first few years, it simulcast WOOD 1300 but later took on a beautiful music format and today is adult contemporary WSRW-FM.
+For the first few years, it simulcast WOOD 1300 but later took on a beautiful music format and today is adult contemporary WSRW-FM, known as West Michigan Star 105.7.

 Time Inc. bought WOOD-AM-FM-TV in 1957 and owned it until 1972.
 As network programming moved from radio to television in the 1950s and 60s, WOOD began a full service, middle of the road format of popular adult music, talk, news and sports.
 In the 1980s, the talk programming increased and music was reduced, as most music listening switched from AM radio to the FM dial.
 By the 1990s, the station had evolved into a full time News/Talk format.

 iHeart ownership

 Clear Channel Communications bought WOOD and its sister stations in 1996.
-In 2011, Clear Channel's 106.9 WMUS-FM and its country music format came to an end.
-The station flipped to a simulcast, allowing its listeners to hear the station either on WOOD 1300 AM or WOOD-FM 106.9.
+In 2011, Clear Channel's WMUS-FM and its country music format moved to 107.9 FM.
+Meanwhile, 106.9 FM flipped to a simulcast of WOOD, allowing its listeners to hear the station either on AM or FM.
+Despite the AM station's power and West Michigan's mostly flat landscape (with near-perfect ground conductivity), it had always been all but unlistenable in Muskegon, Holland and other areas west of Grand Rapids.

 Clear Channel switched its name to iHeartMedia in 2014.
 WOOD-AM-FM can be heard on the iHeartRadio platform and app.

 WOOD Radio has received "Station of the Year" honors from the Michigan Association of Broadcasters for 2012, 2013, 2015, and 2016, as part of the Broadcast Excellence Awards in the Commercial Radio - Market 2 division.
 In earning "2012 Station of the Year", WOOD received numerous news and programming awards, with five entries receiving 'Best In Category' recognition, and three receiving 'Merit' recognition.